rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 });
 {{< /highlight >}}

-There are a couple of things that I couldn't find out how to apply them in JavaScript when coming from Octave expressions.
+There are a couple of things that I couldn't find out how to apply them in JavaScript when coming from Octave.
 I try to collect them in this {{% a_blank "util library" "https://github.com/javascript-machine-learning/mathjs-util" %}}.
 For instance, what about adding an intercept term to a Matrix?
-In octave it is simple to push a vector of ones in front of a Matrix.
+In Octave it is simple to push a vector of ones in front of a Matrix.
 But I couldn't find any way to express it in math.js.
 That's why I have put the following function in the util library.

 {{< highlight javascript >}}
 // Octave: